vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_LookupVindex/vtctldclient_LookupVindex_complete.md

 ---
-title: LookupVindex externalize
+title: LookupVindex complete
 series: vtctldclient
 ---
-## vtctldclient LookupVindex externalize
+## vtctldclient LookupVindex complete

-Externalize the Lookup Vindex.
-If the Vindex has an owner the VReplication workflow will also be stopped/deleted.
+Complete the LookupVindex workflow.
+The Vindex must have been previously externalized.
+If you want to delete the workflow without externalizing the Vindex then use the cancel command instead.

 ```
-vtctldclient LookupVindex externalize
+vtctldclient LookupVindex complete
 ```

 ### Examples

 ```
-vtctldclient --server localhost:15999 LookupVindex --name corder_lookup_vdx --table-keyspace customer externalize
+vtctldclient --server localhost:15999 LookupVindex --name corder_lookup_vdx --table-keyspace customer complete
 ```

 ### Options

 ```
-      --delete            Delete the VReplication workflow after externalizing the Vindex, instead of stopping (default false).
-  -h, --help              help for externalize
+  -h, --help              help for complete
       --keyspace string   The keyspace containing the Lookup Vindex.
 If no value is specified then the table-keyspace will be used.
 ```